Here are the main key takeaways in case you’re in a hurry:

 How To Fix A Gas Leak In A Car

 Why?
-Because the danger of fire is huge.
+Because the danger of fire is enormous.
 If you’re not aware of what you’re doing, you could potentially make the situation worse.
 For instance, you need to correctly install the appropriate fuel line (a vehicle has various kinds) and seals.
 They also need to be positioned accurately, well clear of potential harm and hot surfaces.

 That being said, if you don’t know what a fuel filter is, what it looks like, or where to find it, that should be a warning sign.
 Take it to a mechanic.